hphelion/documentation/commercial/GA1/commercial.install-GA-ESX-Proxy.md

 # HP Helion OpenStack&#174; Deploy vCenter ESX compute proxy

-The HP Helion OpenStack vCenter ESX compute proxy is a driver that enables the Compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
+The HP Helion OpenStack vCenter ESX compute proxy is a driver that enables the Compute service to communicate with a VMware vCenter server that manages one or more ESX hosts.
 The HP Helion OpenStack Compute Service Nova (Compute) requires this driver to interface with VMWare ESX hypervisor API’s.

 The general process for deploying the vCenter ESX compute proxy involves the following: